A topic from the subject of Chromatography in Chemistry.

 High-Performance Liquid Chromatography (HPLC):

-• Uses a high-pressure liquid mobile phase to separate analytes based on their affinity and selectivity.
+• Uses a high-pressure liquid mobile phase to separate analytes based on their differential affinities for the stationary and mobile phases.

-• Provides high resolution and sensitivity, enabling separation of complex mixtures.
+• Provides high resolution and sensitivity, enabling the separation of complex mixtures.

 Gas Chromatography (GC):

-• Utilizes an inert carrier gas to transport analytes through a column.
+• Utilizes an inert carrier gas to transport volatile analytes through a column coated with a stationary phase.

 • Widely used for analyzing volatile compounds, such as hydrocarbons and environmental pollutants.